dramxa/slate/source/index.html.md

 toc_footers:
   - <a href='https://user.kod.mobi'>Sign Up for a Developer Key</a>

-includes:
-  - errors

-search: true

 code_clipboard: true

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Documentation for the kod.mobi API
 ---

 # kod.mobi